danialfarid/ng-file-upload/README.md

 **drag and drop styling**: For file drag and drop, `ngf-drag-over-class` could be used to style the drop zone.
 It can be a function that returns a class name based on the $event.
 Default is "dragover" string.
 Only in chrome It could be a json object `{accept: 'a', 'reject': 'r', delay: 10}` that specify the class name for the accepted or rejected drag overs.
 The validation `ngf-accept` could only check the file type since that is the only property of the file that is reported by the browser on drag.
 So you cannot validate the file size or name on drag.
 There is also some limitation on some file types which are not reported by Chrome.
 `delay` param is there to fix css3 transition issues from dragging over/out/over [#277](https://github.com/danialfarid/angular-file-upload/issues/277).

+**ngf-reset-on-click and ngf-reset-model-on-click**
+These two options are for testing purposes or rare cases, be aware that they might make the file select behave differently on different browsers.
+By default since there is no cross-browser way to detect cancel on the file popup everytime you click on the file select it would create a new element and click on that and the model value will be reset to empty.
+This would also allow selecting the same file again which normally will not trigger a change event.
+Setting this to false would not create a new element, and browsers will behave differently when the user cancels the popup, for example for chrome you would recieve a change event with empty files but in FireFox there will be no event fired.
+This could be helpful in some rare cases or for testing when you want to keep the original elements without replacing them.
+Setting ngf-reset-model-on-click will not reset the model when you click on the file select, that would make reseting model when the user cancels the select popup impossible in some browsers.

 ##<a name="old_browsers"></a> Old browsers